mu001999/cre/README.md

 .               | Matches any single character (many applications exclude newlines('\n').
 Within bracket expressions, the dot character matches a literal dot.
 For example, `a.c` matches "abc", etc., but [a.c] matches only "a", ".", or "c".
 [...]           | A bracket expression.
 Matches a single character that is contained within the brackets.
 For example, `[abc]` matches "a", "b", or "c". `[a-z]` specifies a range which matches any lowercase letter from "a" to "z".
 These forms can be mixed: `[abcx-z]` matches "a", "b", "c", "x", "y", or "z", as does `[a-cx-z]`.
 [^...]          | Matches a single character that is not contained within the brackets.
 For example, `[^abc]` matches any character other than "a", "b", or "c". `[^a-z]` matches any single character that is not a lowercase letter from "a" to "z".
 Likewise, literal characters and ranges can be mixed.
+^               | Matches the starting position within the string.
+$               | Matches the ending position of the string or the position just before a string-ending newline.
 \*	            | Matches the preceding element zero or more times.
 For example, `ab*c` matches "ac", "abc", "abbbc", etc. `[xyz]*` matches "", "x", "y", "z", "zx", "zyx", "xyzzy", and so on. `(ab)*` matches "", "ab", "abab", "ababab", and so on.
 \+              | Matches the preceding element one or more times.
 For example, `ab+c` matches "abc", "abbc", "abbbc", and so on, but not "ac".
 ?               | Matches the preceding element zero or one time.
 For example, `ab?c` matches only "ac" or "abc".